Nofollower1/Is-this-the-BOSS-/README.md

 License

-This project is licensed under the MTL License.
+This project is licensed under the MIT License.
 See the LICENSE file for the full text.

 AI Usage Disclosure